foodiecravings/foodiecravings.github.io/index.md

 Our task for [milestone 2](https://github.com/foodiecravings/foodiecravings/projects/2)
 ![](images/milestone2.png)

-- The [search bar](http://foodiecravings.meteorapp.com/#/) now is able to search the available foods

 - Add a [profile page](http://foodiecravings.meteorapp.com/#/profile) so the user can share a little information about them
 ![](images/profile_page.png)